gajajan/graph_databases/README.md

 ```bash
 /orientdb/bin/gremlin.sh -i /init-files-gremlin/<SELECTED_DATABASE>.groovy -Xmx4g
 ```
 These files also contain functions with prepared queries, which are more convenient to use.
 List of these functions is printed by `help()` function. :warning: Every function has first parameter `g`.
+For __Youtube__ database functions return measured time and result.

 ### Neo4j
 ```bash